Barbara Ross-Lee, Osteopathic Medicine Pioneer and Visionary, Announces Retirement

 Barbara Ross-Lee, D.O.

 “With her vision to see beyond borders and create opportunities in underserved areas, Barbara Ross-Lee successfully led the charge to open a second campus of New York Institute of Technology College of Osteopathic Medicine, in Arkansas,” said NYIT Interim President Rahmat Shoureshi, Ph.D.
-NYITCOM’s primary campus is in Old Westbury.
+NYITCOM’s primary campus is in Long Island.
 “These efforts embody our mission to give all qualified students access to opportunity, and the entire NYIT community thanks her for these contributions.”

 “Now that the inaugural class of NYITCOM at Arkansas State has nearly completed its first year of medical school, the time is right for me to pursue new paths and the various opportunities they may present,” said Ross-Lee.
 “Although I am retiring from NYIT, I remain committed to supporting the causes of osteopathic medicine and helping to extend its benefits to communities in need.”